AndrewBoryk/andrewboryk.github.io/README.md

 * [Land That Rocket!](https://itunes.apple.com/us/app/land-that-rocket!/id1042046100?mt=8): A fun and challenging game that was imagined, designed, and built within a 24-hour time frame.

 * [ABMediaView](https://github.com/AndrewBoryk/ABMediaView): A library I built for drop-in image, video, GIF and audio display and lazy-loading functionality.
 ABMediaView which subclasses UIImageView, and has functionality to minimize from fullscreen, as well as show GIF previews for videos.
+Featured in [Awesome iOS](https://github.com/vsouza/awesome-ios)!

 * [ABVolumeControl](https://github.com/AndrewBoryk/ABVolumeControl): A custom volume control that replaces MPVolumeView, with multiple styles available, and a delegate to implement one's own custom volume view.